Rough Draft: Yosemite National Park, California

 Let’s review the most popular trail options at Yosemite.
 Unlike other parks, the more popular hikes here are on the longer side so pack a good pair of hiking shoes and a pack for the multiple trails.

-There area areas int he park that are not trails but are must seeings in the area with short to no walks required.
-These stops include Tunnel View, Bridal Falls, El Capitan Meadow, Yosemite Valley Lower Yosemite Falls Trail, and Sentinel Bridge.
+There area areas in the park that are not trails but are must seeings in the area with short to no walks required.
+These stops include Tunnel View, Bridal Falls, El Capitan Meadow, Yosemite Valley Lower Yosemite Falls Trail, and Sentinel Bridge/Cooks Meadow Loop.
 For me, this feels like a great way to get to know the park when you first arrive by driving the loop and making this stops.

 Upper Yosemite Falls Trail – 7.6 mile difficult out and back trail due to the elevation gain of over 3000 feet.
 As the name implies, you will be rewarded with a waterfall so best to complete this when the waterfall is worth seeing in the spring time.
 This takes an estimated five hours to complete due to the steep climbing so come prepared.
 Hikers note that are great views about one hour in and the views of Yosemite Falls can be seen around two hours into the hike so if you don’t want to complete the entire trail, you can at least hike to those!